Automated testing

 Considerations

-• The REST API supports setting additional data on builds that is not included in JUnit reports.
+- The REST API supports setting additional data on builds that is not included in JUnit reports.
 For example, the REST API supports a device parameter for each test result, but this is not supported in JUnit reports.
-If your report has data like this that you want to submit to Helix ALM, you need to create JSON in the submit request to populate the data in Helix ALM.
+If your report has data like this that you want to submit to ALM, you need to create JSON in the submit request to populate the data in ALM.

-• For builds, you can add any name/value pairs for the properties property.
-Any submitted properties are displayed as name/value pairs in the Build Properties area in the Helix ALM web client.
+propertiesproperty.
+Any submitted properties are displayed as name/value pairs in the Build Properties area in the ALM web client. - Each test result can be associated to a test case automatically using a script ID in the

 Test result status IDs